Wick and Lybster Light Railway: Topography

 The line was 13 mi 39 chain in length, and was single; there were no passing places.
+There were numerous level crossings on the line.

 A new bay platform for the branch trains was provided at Wick station, on the north side of the line.
 (The main Highland Railway line approaches from the west.)
-The Lybster line started at a junction just outside the station and curved to the south; it then ran south 1 mi or so inland, then curving west with the coast and converging with it at the terminus, Lybster.
-Intermediate stations were at Thrumster, Ulbster, Mid Clyth and Occumster.
+The Lybster line started at a junction just outside the station and curved to the south; it then ran south 1 mi or so inland, and then curved west with the coast and converging with it at the terminus, Lybster.
+There were intermediate stations at Thrumster, Ulbster, Mid Clyth and Occumster.

 The terrain is rocky and hilly, and gradients on the line were stiff.
-From Wick the line rose almost continuously, with a ruling gradient of 1 in 50, to a summit 328 ft above sea level just before the 7 milepost (i.e. 11 km).
+From Wick the line rose almost continuously, with a ruling gradient of 1 in 50, to a summit 328 ft above sea level just before the 7 mile post (i.e. 11 km).
 Undulations followed with equally severe gradients, and the final mile descended into Lybster station, which was at a higher elevation (214 ft) than Wick (38 ft).
-The station was located at the north end of the main street and was some distance from the harbour.
+The station was located at the north end of the main street, some distance from the harbour.

-There were numerous level crossings on the line.

 Closure

-The construction of a modern road over the Ord of Caithness in the 1930s was a boost to the area but it spelt the end of the railway; the distance from Lybster to Helmsdale by rail via Wick was 74 mi, but by the new road it was just over 20 mi.
+The construction of a modern road over the Ord of Caithness in the 1930s was a boost to the area, but it spelt the end of the railway.
+The distance from Lybster to Helmsdale by rail via Wick was 74 mi, but by the new road it was just over 20 mi.
 The line closed completely after the last train on 1 April 1944.
-John Skene who drove the first train on the opening day of the railway in 1903 started the engine for the last trip on 1 April 1944.
-A large party of people gathered at Lybster station for the last train which was decked with flags for the occasion.
+John Skene, who had driven the first train on the opening day of the railway in 1903, started the engine for the last trip on 1 April 1944.
+A large party gathered at Lybster station for the last train, which was decked with flags for the occasion.
 By September the Ministry of Transport had begun the process of dismantling the line.